-- 7.1 Fiscal Year: The Fiscal year of the Board shall be from July 1 to June 30. - Audit Requirements: The financial statements, books and records of the Board shall be examined as of the end of each fiscal year by an independent certified public accountant licensed to practice in the state of Missouri.
+- 7.1 Fiscal Year: The Fiscal year of the Board shall be from July 1 to June 30. - 7.2 Audit Requirements: The financial statements, books and records of the Board shall be examined as of the end of each fiscal year by an independent certified public accountant licensed to practice in the state of Missouri.
 Audited financial statements, appropriate disclosures, and such compliance or management advisory reports shall be submitted, along with an opinion letter, to the full Board not later than ninety (90) days subsequent to the close of the fiscal year or within thirty (30) days after receipt of the reports.
-Bids to secure audit proposals will occur and staff will pre-evaluate for compliance and recommendation to the Executive Committee. - against expenses actually and reasonably incurred by him/her in connection with the defense of any action, suit or proceeding, civil or criminal, in which they are made a part by reason of being or having been such Board member, except in relation to matters that they shall be adjudged to be liable for negligence or misconduct in the performance of duty.
+Bids to secure audit proposals will occur and staff will pre-evaluate for compliance and recommendation to the Executive Committee. - 7.3 Indemnification, Insurance and Bonds: All members of the Board may be indemnified by the Board against expenses actually and reasonably incurred by him/her in connection with the defense of any action, suit or proceeding, civil or criminal, in which they are made a part by reason of being or having been such Board member, except in relation to matters that they shall be adjudged to be liable for negligence or misconduct in the performance of duty.
 Such expenses shall include reasonable settlements; except that no amounts shall be paid hereunder in connection with any such settlements; unless the Board is advised by legal counsel that such person was not derelict in the performance of his/her duty and that such settlement is in the best interest of the Board.
 The Board is authorized to issue Requests for Proposals for appropriate insurance coverage's to protect the members against liability claims including action in tort.
 Any member of the Board with the custodial care of cash, checks or negotiable securities, or empowered to authorize the disbursements of same, shall be bonded in an amount to be determined by the Board. - 7.4 Annually and at least 30 days prior to the end of the fiscal year, the Administrative Entity shall prepare a preliminary budget for consideration by the Board.
 The preliminary budget will be used until final budget is approved.
 The proposed budget will be presented to the Board and the Chief Local Elected Officials for final approval prior to implementation. - 7.5 Dissolution Clause: In the event of dissolution of the Central Workforce Development Board (CWDB) and its Board of Directors (board members), all assets shall be turned over to the Missouri Office of Workforce Development. - 7.6 The purposes for which the corporation is organized is exclusively charitable and educational within the meaning of Section 501 (C) (3) of the Internal Revenue Code of 1986 or the corresponding provision of any future United States Internal Revenue law.
-Notwithstanding any other provisions of these articles, this organization shall not carry on any activities not permitted to be carried on by an organization exempt from Federal income tax under Section 501 (C) (3) of the Internal Revenue Code of 1986 or the corresponding provision of any future United States Internal Revenue law.
+Notwithstanding any other provisions of these articles, this organization shall not carry on any activities not permitted to be carried on by an organization exempt from Federal income tax under Section 501 (C) (3) of the Internal Revenue Code of 1986 or the corresponding provision of any future United States Internal Revenue Code of 1986 or the corresponding provision of any future United States Internal Revenue Revenue Code of 1986 or the corresponding provision of any future United States Internal Revenue law.